jpaulm/fbp-tutorial-filter-file/README.md

 The generated code shown above is a standard JavaFBP network, and can be executed as described in https://github.com/jpaulm/javafbp/blob/master/README.md .

 Nearly forgot - we need to give it some data: ReadFile handles any sequential file.
-In this case we are pointing it at a CSV file ( https://en.wikipedia.org/wiki/Comma-separated_values ), and the selected records will apear in a separate window.
+In this case we are pointing it at a CSV file ( https://en.wikipedia.org/wiki/Comma-separated_values ), and the selected records will appear in a separate window.